CoreDX9/CoreDX.Extensions.Validation/src/CoreDX.Extensions.AspNetCore.Validation/readme.md

 ## About
-Add async model validation services for Microsoft Asp.Net Core MVC.
+Add async model validation services for Microsoft Asp.Net Core MVC and Minimal-APIs.

 ## How to Use